All Collections

 Method Zapier Integration

-Method:CRM Zapier - List of Search Actions
+Method Zapier - List of Search Actions

-Method:CRM Zapier - List of Search Actions
+Method Zapier - List of Search Actions

 Updated over a week ago

-• Search Actions - Actions that will search for and return a record (if it exists) from your Method:CRM account.
+• Create Actions - Actions that will create a record within in your Method account.

-• Create Actions - Actions that will create a record within in your Method:CRM account.
+• Search Actions - Actions that will search for and return a record (if it exists) from your Method account.

 This article will detail the search actions and list out the information each action expects in order to successfully complete.

-Method:CRM Search Actions
+Method Search Actions

-These actions are used to search for records in Method:CRM:
+These actions are used to search for records in Method:

-• Find (or Create) Contact - Finds an existing contact by email or the entity's full name.
+• Find (or Create) Contact: Finds an existing contact by email or the entity's full name.
 You can also search using a custom field.
 If a contact isn't found, you can choose to create one.

-• Find (or Create) Customer or Customer Lead - Finds an existing customer or customer lead by the full name or the email.
+• Find (or Create) Customer or Customer Lead: Finds an existing customer or customer lead by the full name or the email.
 You can also search using a custom field.
 If none are found, you can choose to create one.

-• Find Vendor - Finds an existing vendor by full name or email.
+• Find Vendor: Finds an existing vendor by full name or email.
 You can also search using a custom field.

 If the record is found, it will return information which can be used in later actions.
 For example, if you need to create an opportunity, you are required to have the contact's Record ID.
-If you have an email, you can first search Method:CRM to get the contact's Record ID.
+If you have an email, you can first search Method to get the contact's Record ID.

 Note that in the case of multiple results, the first result found will be selected.